afser10/immo-documentation-TEST/web-app/content/en/docs/help/faq.md

 ---
 title: "1.
 Furnished Floorplans Editor overview"
-description: "In this section will be shown FF Editor."
+description: "In this section will be shown FF Editor, navigation, tools, settings."
 lead: "In this section will be shown FF Editor, navigation, tools, settings."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00